joed3/eigenMT/README.md

 var_thresh                   | Threshold for amount of variance explained in the genotype correlation matrix.
 Default is 99% variance explained.
 Increasing this threshold will increase estimates of effective number of tests (M_eff) and decrease accuracy of the approximation.
 OUT                          | Output filename.
 Output format is described below. window                       | Window size parameter.
 Determines what size of disjoint windows to split genotype matrices for each gene into.
 Default is 200 SNPs.
-We recommend using a window size of at least 50 SNPs up to 200 SNPs to balance accuracy and speed.
+We recommend using a window size of at least 50 SNPs up to 200 SNPs to balance accuracy and speed. cis_dist                     | Threshold for bp distance from the gene TSS to perform multiple testing correction.
+Default is 1e6. external                     | Logical indicating whether the provided genotype matrix is different from the one originally used to test for cis-eQTLs.

 Output
 ------------